grafana/explore-traces/docs/sources/get-started/index.md

 ## Example: Investigate source of errors

-For example, say that you want to figure out the source of errors in your spans.
+As an example, you want to uncover the source of errors in your spans.

-You'll need to compare the errors in the traces to locate the problem trace.
+For this, you need to compare the errors in the traces to locate the problem trace.
 Here's how this works.

 ### Choose a signal type and metric

-First, you select **Full traces** as the signal type and then choose the **Errors** metric.
+First, you select **Full traces** as the signal type, then choose the **Errors** metric.
-Using **Full traces** provides insights into the errors in the root of your traces or at the edge of your application.
+Use **Full traces** to gain insight into the errors in the root of your traces or at the edge of your application.
-For other investigations, you could use **Server spans** signal type if you're interested in any entrypoint to any service or **Database calls** if you're concerned about databases.
+If you're interested in any entrypoint to any service or **Database calls** (if you're concerned about databases), use the **Server spans** signal type.

 ![Select the signal type and metric type](../images/explore-traces-select-signal-errors.gif)

 ### Correlate attributes

-To correlate attribute values with errors, you can use the **Breakdown** tab.
+To correlate attribute values with errors, use the **Breakdown** tab.
 This tab surfaces attributes values that heavily correlate with erroring spans.
-The results are ordered by the difference in those attributes by the highest ones first which helps you see what's causing the errors immediately.
+The results are ordered by the difference in those attributes by the highest ones first.
+This helps you see what's causing the errors immediately.
 You can see here that 99.34% of the time the span name was equal to `HTTP GET /api/datasources/proxy/uid/:uid/*` the span was also erroring.